menu

 One downside of living in Bedias is that it can take a long time to commute to work.
 In Bedias, the average commute to work is 43.61 minutes, which is quite a bit higher than the national average.

-Bedias is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Bedias doesn't have a public transportation system that people use for their commute.

 Demographics

-The rate of college-level education in Bedias is quite a bit lower than the national average among all cities of 21.84%: just 10.73% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Bedias with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.73% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Bedias in 2022 was $21,868, which is low income relative to Texas and the nation.
 This equates to an annual income of $87,472 for a family of four.
 However, Bedias contains both very wealthy and poor people as well.
 Bedias also has one of the higher rates of people living in poverty in the nation, with 30.62% of its population below the federal poverty line.